dolph/serverless-app-swift/README.md

 ```

 Where `<url>` is the URL value from your Cloudant service credentials.

-##### IBM DevOps Deployment

-Once you have connected your app to IBM Devops you need to add your Cloudant URL to the delivery pipeline environment variables.
-Note: this is a one-time action.

-First click on the **Cloudant** service link when viewing the app dashboard.
-Then click on **Service Credentials**, and then click on the **View Credentials** link for your Cloudant instance.
-Copy the `url` value for use in the delivery pipeline.

-Next, go back to your app dashboard and click **View Toolchain**, then click on the **Delivery Pipeline**.
-The delivery pipeline may have executed without any errors, but you need to specify the Cloudant URL before the Cloud Functions actions will operate as expected.
-Next, click on the gear icon for the **DEPLOY** phase, then click **Configure Phase** and click **Environment Properties**.
-Paste the Cloudant URL for the `DATABASE_URL` environment variable.

-Next, run your **DEPLOY** phase again to complete the deployment.

 ### 4. Integrate with your own frontend application